 - Review older guitar lesson materials, songs or exercises you’ve practiced in the past.
 (You’ll often be surprised at how much better you can play them.)

-Going outside your normal practice routine makes your practicing feel new, fresh and exciting (and makes you more motivated to practice consistently).
+Going outside your normal practice routine makes your practicing feel fresh (and makes you more motivated to practice guitar consistently).

 Practice integrating (combining) your musical skills together.

-Integration practice helps you feel like a musician, long before you become an advanced guitar player.
+Integration guitar practice helps you feel like a musician, long before you become an advanced guitar player.